- Individuals working in the accounting field (public or private sectors) and want to boost and advance your careers

 The M.S. in Accounting Program is offered in Moraga.
 In person classes meet on alternating Saturdays; and on Monday/Wednesday or Tuesday/Thursday evenings students engage in an online interactive platform for two hours.

 Is the GMAT Required? [back to top]

 Applicants without a major/minor concentration in accounting must take and pass the Accounting Boot Camp.
 If an applicant’s overall GPA is 3.0 or better the GMAT is not required.
-Otherwise, a minimum GMAT score of 550 is required.
+Otherwise, a GMAT score is required.

 What is the tuition? [back to top]

 Tuition is $35,000 ($7,000 per quarter).
 If enrolled into Spring Quarter, Tuition is $38,000 (Spring Quarter is $3,000).

 You may pay the tuition for each quarter in three equal installments.
 Tuition is subject to change without notice and does not include books or meals.
 However, once you start the program, the tuition will not change for the five consecutive quarters of the program.
 If you have questions please contact an admissions advisor at (925) 631-4888 or email [email protected].

 Graduate Business alumni have the opportunity to audit classes for a nominal fee of $500.
 This is an important benefit to note for M.S. in Accounting alumni because it allows them the opportunity to revisit specific curriculum that can enhance their readiness for the CPA licensure or serve as a refresher for industry professionals.